omarhurani/flutter_painter/README.md

 ```

 Note that `FlutterWidget` does not define its own constraints on its size, so it is advised to use a widget that can provide its child with size constraints, such as `SizedBox` or `AspectRatio` ([more on constraints here](https://flutter.dev/docs/development/ui/layout/constraints)).

+### Callbacks

+`FlutterPainter` has some helpful callbacks that are called when internal changes happen in the widget itself.
+- `onDrawableCreated`: Called when a drawable is created from `FlutterPainter`.
+Passes the drawable as an arugment.
+- `onDrawableDeleted`: Called when a drawable is deleted from `FlutterPainter`.
+Passes the drawable as an arugment.
+- `onSelectedObjectDrawableChanged`: Called when the selected object drawable changes.
+This can be useful if you want to display some UI to edit the object's properties.
+Passes the selected object drawable as an argument.
+- `onPainterSettingsChanged`: Called when the settings of `PainterController` are changed from `FlutterPainter` itself.
+Passes the new settings as an argument.

 ## `PainterController`